mainwp/mainwp/readme.txt

 = 3.1.5 - 6-12-16 =
 * Fixed: Issue with displaying double sites in the Status row of the Right Now widget
-* Fixed: Issue with displaying restricted sites by the Team Control extension
+* Fixed: Issue with displaying restricted sites by the Team Control Extension
-* Fixed: Incorrect tooltip text for the Backups on Server tooltip
+* Fixed: Incorrect tooltip text for the Backups on the Server tooltip
 * Fixed: Issue with extensions auto-activation in the Quick Setup process
 * Fixed: PHP Notices
 * Fixed: Variable naming issue that throws a ReferenceError